soz-live/soz-live.github.io/users/basics.md

 The full hierarchial list of of commands is [here](/docs/commands.html).

+> {% include note-icon.html %}
-> - All SOZ commands are in the same format, eg M-... so as not to interfere with conventional CAD shortcuts.
+> All SOZ commands are in the same format, eg M-... so as not to interfere with conventional CAD shortcuts.
-> - Once you know the name of a command, you can type that command instead.
+> Once you know the name of a command, you can type that command instead.
-> - Y was chosen as it is the only key not used as a standard CAD command shortcut.
+> Y was chosen as it is the only key not used as a standard CAD command shortcut.

 ## Dialog Boxes